orbcode/orbuculum/README.md

 * libusb-1.0
 * libczmq-dev

-Note that `objdump` is also required.
+Note that `objdump`  version at least 2.33.1 is also required.
 By default the suite will run `arm-none-eabi-objdump` but another binary or pathname can be subsituted via the OBJDUMP environment variable.

 Build
 -----

-The command line to build the Orbuculum tool suite is;
+The command line to build the Orbuculum tool suite is:

 >make